Review: Glove80 Ergonomic Keyboard

 - Various extension options, such as GPIO headers and attachment points for sidecar modules.

-I have used the Glove80 for two months when writing this review.
-That is a fairly short time for reviewing a keyboard.
-However, I have used other contoured keyboards before, so I could skip the initial learning curve and have used the Glove80 full-time during that period.
-I am not ergonomics expert, so this review describes my own experiences end is not health advise.
+I have used the Glove80 for six months when writing this review.
+I have used other key well keyboards before, so I could skip the initial learning curve.
+I am not an ergonomics expert, so this review describes my own experiences and is not health advise.

 Throughout this review, I will use the Kinesis Advantage2/360 Pro as the main points of comparison, since the Advantage line is the closest competitor to the Glove80.
 Also see my Kinesis Advantage 360 Pro review.
 I will go through various aspect of the keyboard, namely purchase and packaging, the key well, thumb cluster, tenting mechanism, palm rests, build quality, switches and keycaps, innards, and the Glove80 ecosystem.

 The Glove80 can only be purchased through the MoErgo website.
 As of writing there are no regional distributors.
 The price includes shipping, however VAT/import taxes are not prepaid and must be paid by the receiver.
 There is also an option for some regions to ship through DHL Express at an extra cost.
 The ordering process itself is streamlined, but I noticed that many people struggle with choosing the right switch (see Switches and keycaps).